MohamedKari/blog.mkari.de/content/posts/cam-transform.md

 **Table: Coordinate system conventions and camera conventions in different frameworks**

 To specify our coordinate frame convention, we need to indicate three pieces of information as we have three axes.
-One way of indicating the convention is specifying x as right or left, y as up or down, and z back or forward.
+One way of indicating the convention is specifying x as right or left, y as up or down, and z as back or forward.
 This is my preferred way of indicating a convention.
 An alternative way of indicating the convention is specifying only two axes explicitly and providing the handedness of the coordinate frame so we can derive the missing axis by using the corresponding hand's rule.